-(I should admit to the fact that I cannot make a decent cup of coffee to save my life, and my guests who request it are given directions to the Starbucks on the corner, or handed a packet of Via.
-It is very non-polymathematical of me, I know.)
+(I should admit to the fact that I cannot make a decent cup of coffee to save my life, and my guests who request it are given directions to the Starbucks on the corner, or handed a packet of Via

 One of the many things I love about working at home is tea.
 When I worked in an office, tea was a quick grab…throw some hot water and a tea bag into your cup and back to your desk.
 The only thing I ever had to think about was not spilling it on my computer.